RedHatSE/AzureSecurityBaseline/README.md

 Azure Security Baseline

 Welcome to Our Demo of Ansible on Azure.
-    - What is Ansible
+    <br>- What is Ansible
-    - The basics of writing a playbook
+    <br>- The basics of writing a playbook
-    - How to use Azure Resource Manager
+    <br>- How to use Azure Resource Manager
-    - Using Azure Resource Manager to handle templetes in Ansible.
+    <br>- Using Azure Resource Manager to handle templetes in Ansible.

 We are going to Use Red Hat Software Ansible to help with the Security Baseline Deployment & AZ-500 Deployment.